 Thirty-two of the last 40 credits needed for the degree must be taken at Whitworth.
 Students must complete all degree requirements within six years from the time of matriculation.
 Part-time students may petition this policy.
 Students who withdraw from Whitworth and return after an absence of more than two years must meet the graduation requirements in effect at the time of their return and must complete all degree requirements within six years of the time of their return (matriculation).
 Students must complete a minimum of one course if the above-mentioned requirements have been met.
 Additional information may be obtained from the registrar’s office.

 VI.
 Application for Graduation

-Students must apply to graduate by Nov.
+Students must apply for graduation by Nov.
 1 in the fall semester of their senior year.
-Application for Graduation forms are available on WhitNet and in the registrar’s office.
-If the possibility exists that a student's requirements will not be completed by the end of spring semester, the student must submit a petition that outlines his or her course plan and shows that all requirements will be complete by Jan.
-31 of the year following commencement in order to participate in the May ceremony.
+Application for Graduation forms are available in Pirate Port.
+In order to participate in the May ceremony if it is possible that a student's requirements will not be completed by the end of spring semester, the student must submit a petition that outlines his or her course plan and shows that all requirements will be completed by Jan.
+31 of the year following commencement.

 Students who are unable for any reason to complete their degree requirements by their anticipated graduation date must complete a second Application for Graduation if all their degree requirements are not met within one year of their original anticipated graduation date.